guylepage3/m3/DOCUMENTATION.md

 Once you have installed Meta via npm you can theme or cusomize Meta.

-When theming Meta we want to import `meta.scss` and then your `custome.scss` to ensure we get the correct compiled CSS.
+When theming Meta we want to import `meta.scss` and then your `custom.scss` to ensure we get the correct compiled CSS.
 We do this by first creating a `custom.scss`.

 ```